 IMPORTANT: Cheese is not a calorie free food.
 It’s actually quite high in calories.
 One slice of deli cheese is 100 calories.
-Four cheese cubes, two pair of cheese dice are 200 calories.
+The four cubes of cheese in that photo at the top of the page, that are essentially two pair of cheese dice are 200 calories.
 When I went sideways a few years ago, one of the ‘healthy’ foods I used to sabotage my weight loss was Swiss cheese.
-I would buy an entire pound of Boars Head Swiss each week.
+I would buy an entire pound of Boars Head Swiss Cheese each week.
 What could be wrong with Swiss Cheese when there wasn’t any bread or crackers involved?
 Lots.

 A little Late Night Snack

 I was not sleeping very well and while watching The Real Housewives or late night drama I’d head to the fridge and eat a couple of slices of cheese.
 Rinse and repeat.
 It is easy for a bariatric post op to eat 500 calories in cheese.
 It chews up really smooth and is easy to eat.
 Oooops!

 Put the cheese on the table & step back!